heng30/slint-template/README.md

 #### How to build?
 - Install `Rust` and `Cargo`
 - Install Android `sdk`, `ndk`, `jdk17`, and set environment variables
-- Run `make` to build a release version android APK
+- Run `make android-build-release` to build a release version android APK
-- Run `make debug` to run it on desktop platform
+- Run `make desktop-debug` to run it on desktop platform
-- Run `make build-desktop-release` to build a release version desktop APK
+- Run `make desktop-build-release` to build a release version desktop application
 - Refer to [Makefile](./Makefile) for more information

 ### Reference